IMSY-DKFZ/prevalence-shifts/README.md

 ## training and predictions

-> DISCLAIMER: This section requires mml which is not yet public.
+> Note: Model training requires appropriate hardware (e.g. a GPU), ideally on a distributed cluster.

 - once more `mml` is leveraged for this step and the commands are generated in `1_generate_predictions.ipynb` and stored in `training_scripts`
   - for uncertainty assessment (`8_uncertainty.ipynb`):